rdoetjes/nes_gg/README.md

 ./nes-game-genie 0x812d 0xff 0xca
 ```

-The resulting code when entered in the Game Genie, will instruct the Game Genie, to change the data byte that is on 0x812d of the inserted cardridge to be changed into 0xff <b>only</b> when the data on the cardridge located on address 812b, contains 0xca
+The resulting code willeb: NYXEIOXK <br/>
+When entered in the Game Genie, will instruct the Game Genie, to change the data byte that is on 0x812d of the inserted cardridge to be changed into 0xff <b>only</b> when the data on the cardridge located on address 812b, contains 0xca